youthcollaboratory/screen-tool/README.md

-# Voila Screening App
+# Trusted Voila Screening App

-This app scans text or URLs for flagged terms and highlights them using a policy CSV.
+This version of the app includes a trusted notebook and fixes all known deployment issues.